-Michael S. Turner, Ph.D., is a senior strategic advisor at The Kavli Foundation and the Bruce V. & Diana M. Rauner Distinguished Service Professor Emeritus at the University of Chicago.
+Michael S. Turner, Ph.D., is the Bruce V. & Diana M. Rauner Distinguished Service Professor Emeritus at the University of Chicago.
 He is the past director of the Kavli Institute for Cosmological Physics at UChicago, which he helped to establish, and a past-president of the American Physical Society, the 55,000-member organization of physicists.

 Dr. Turner was born in Los Angeles, CA, and attended public schools there; he received his B.S. from Caltech (1971), his M.S.
 (1973) and Ph.D.
 (1978) from Stanford (all in physics).
 He helped to pioneer the interdisciplinary field of particle astrophysics and cosmology, and with Edward Kolb initiated the Fermilab astrophysics program which today accounts for about 10% of the lab’s activities today.
 He led the National Academy study Quarks to the Cosmos that laid out the strategic vision for the field.